harshjayprakash/harshjayprakash.github.io/README.md

 The website prioritises simplicity, accessibility, and user experience above the latest trends.
-The aim was to create also a timeless digital experience that anyone will be able use.
+The aim was to create also a timeless digital experience that anyone will be able to use.
 More details:

 * Simplicity: Minimal distractions, simple typography, clean layouts.
-* Accessibility: Following WCAG Guidelines (Constrast Ratios, Alt Text, ARIA Labels + Roles)
+* Accessibility: Following WCAG Guidelines (Contrast Ratios, Alt Text, ARIA Labels + Roles)
 * User Experience: Intuitive interactions, responsive design, adapts to system colour theme (media query: prefers-color-theme).